home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 Host:
   description: "The name or IP address of the Envoy to configure. <br> Will be pre-filled if the Envoy was auto-discovered"
 Username:
-  description: "For firmware version 7.0 and later, enter your Enlighten cloud username <br> For firmware before 7.0, enter username *installer* without a password."
+  description: "For firmware version 7.0 and later, enter your Enlighten cloud username.
+The Enlighten cloud username (and password) will be used to obtain a 1 year valid token from the enphase web-site when first configured or upon expiry.
+  <br> For firmware before 7.0, enter username *installer* without a password."
 Password:
   description: "For firmware version 7.0 and later, enter your Enlighten cloud password <br> For firmware before 7.0, with username *installer*, leave blank."
 {% endconfiguration_basic %}